jackcox15/Kairos/README.md

 # What is Kairos?
-Kairos is a complete deployment system for Reticulum mesh networks, focused on making resilient communications accessible to mutual aid groups, community organizers, and local emergency response networks.
+Kairos is a complete, reproducible deployment system for Reticulum based mesh networks.
+Its purpose is to make resilient, censorship resistant communication practical and accessible for mutual aid groups, community organizers, independent press, and privacy focused individuals.
+Kairos provides the toolkits, configuration, and workflows needed to deploy and maintain mesh communication nodes on laptops, Raspberry Pis, or LoRa devices with minimal setup and no centralized authority.
+It turns complex networking into a "plug-and-operate" system, enabling communities to build and maintain their own communication infrastructure even in degraded, surveilled, or disconnected environments.

-It combines internet backbone infrastructure (utilizing virtual private servers + WireGuard) with local LoRa radio networks to create communications that work with or without internet connectivity.
+Kairos combines internet-based infrastructure (utilizing securely owned virtual private servers + WireGuard) with local LoRa radio networks to create communications that work with or without internet connectivity.
 The system is designed for graceful degradation: as infrastructure fails, the network automatically falls back from:
 #### global → regional → local only operation.